vlitejs/vlite/docs/index.md

 vLite.js is a **fast** and **lightweight** Javascript library to customize and skin native HTML5 video and Youtube video.
 Only **5Kb** on production with Gzip, vLite.js has no dependency with any framework or library and is write in **Javascript native**.<br /><br />

-!!! info "vanillaJS"
-    This module is fully writen in Javascript native.
-No need to import an additional librairy like jQuery. #YouMightNotNeedJquery

 <center>
     <a href="https://yoriiis.github.io/vlitejs/demo" title="Demo" class="custom-button">
         ![Screenshot](img/demo.jpg)